Former Montana GOP governor Marc Racicot voting for Biden

-MISSOULA, Mont.
+BILLINGS Mont.
 (AP) — A former Montana governor and Republican National Committee chair said he will vote for Democrat Joe Biden in the November election, citing character flaws in President Donald Trump.

-Marc Racicot made the statement during an interview Tuesday on Yellowstone Public Radio with Home Ground host Brian Kahn, the Missoulian reported.
+Marc Racicot made the statement during an interview Tuesday on Yellowstone Public Radio with Home Ground host Brian Kahn.

 Racicot, 72, served two terms as governor after being elected in 1992 and again 1996.
 He was chairman of the RNC in 2002 and 2003 before becoming chairman of George W. Bush’s 2004 re-election campaign.